 Once errors are being reported to your Backtrace instance, you should see them in your Triage and Web Debugger view.
 See below for a screenshot of the Triage view with some Unity exceptions reported.

 The developer who is debugging the error may find it useful to view more details of Exception.
 They choose the 'View Latest Trace' action to see more details in the Backtrace Web Debugger.
 Below we can see a list of all attributes submitted with a report.
-(Note the yield signs are just an indicator that this value is not indexed in Backtrace).
 We can also see the call stack and details of the selected frame.